I am a... Family Member/Parent

 When incorporated into a student’s academic planning, study abroad can also help students complete their breadth and degree requirements in a timely manner, and in many cases, lead to overall savings in tuition, fees and cost of living.
 One way you can support your student in exploring study abroad is to encourage them to meet with their academic advisor and a study abroad advisor to include study abroad in their academic plan.

 Under the Family Educational Rights and Privacy Act (FERPA), your student’s education records are protected and can not be accessed without written consent.
-More information can be found here.
+More information can be found on the Office of the Registrar's FERPA (Privacy Disclosure) page.

 FERPA regulations do not allow us to share information about students directly with family members, so we encourage open communication with your student.
 With your student’s consent, you may join an advising session with a study abroad advisor to better understand the options available to your student.